BLAKE3-team/BLAKE3/b3sum/README.md

 If you want to install directly from this directory, you can run `cargo install --path .`.
 Or you can just build with `cargo build --release`, which puts the binary at `./target/release/b3sum`.

+Also, shell completions and a man page are generated at build time.
+The output directory can be found by running `find ./target -path '*/b3sum-*/out' -type d`.